-Growing cannabis requires a lot of knowledge, intuition, and patience.
+First, growing cannabis requires a lot of knowledge, intuition, and patience.
 Taking a plant from seed to flower has been covered elsewhere.
 Instead, let’s focus on what many cannabis lovers would argue is the most important step: curing.

-A Word on Drying vs. Curing
+A Word on Drying vs. Curing Cannabis

 To get the low-down on curing cannabis, RxLeaf spoke with a Colorado-based cultivator who we’ll call “Dalton.”
 Dalton’s not his real name, but he asked to remain anonymous, and since he’s a huge fan of Patrick Swayze’s Roadhouse, we’ll go with that.

 “Drying and curing are two related, but completely different processes with completely different goals,” he said.
 “You can dry without curing, and you can cure without fully drying.”

 As Dalton explained, drying is literally that: sapping moisture from the buds.
 Sometimes, low heat can be applied to speed up the process.
 A good dry shouldn’t require heat, but sometimes the local climate (near the ocean, in a rainforest) doesn’t give you that privilege.
 Drying can take anywhere from a few hours to a few days.

 Basically, curing is all about babying the buds so they’re optimized for flavor and aroma.
 Some drying takes place during the cure, but the real goal of this step is fully converting the plant’s natural chemical makeup into something more palatable.
 The cure step can take anywhere from two weeks to eight weeks.